The Work Opportunity Tax Credit (WOTC) provides tax credits to employers who hire employees who fall into specific targeted groups that can include:

 The Work Opportunity Tax Credit is available to taxable employers for qualified employees from all targeted groups.

-The American Taxpayer Relief Act of 2012 has extended the WOTC for employers who hire qualified employees through December 31, 2013.
-This means that employees hired before January 1, 2014 and after December 3, 2011 are eligible.
+The WOTC has been extended for employers who hire qualified employees through December 31, 2019.
+Without further legislative action, this credit will no longer be available after 2019.
 The credit is typically 40 percent of the first $6,000 paid to each employee of the targeted group during the first year of employment (the first $3,000 for qualified youth employees in summer programs).

 For employees certified as qualified veterans, the credit may be higher – up to $9,600 for taxable employers and up to $6,240 for tax-exempt employers.
 The credit amount depends on a number of factors such as the veteran's length of unemployment prior to hire, the veteran's disability status, the number of hours the veteran works, hire date, and first year's wages.